Spencer Proffer: 2000s

-MTV Networks new venture

 In 2008, Proffer and Doc McGhee formed a joint venture with MTV Networks to develop and promote new emerging talent.
 The first act signed to the venture was Crooked X, a hard rock group of 14-year-olds from Coweta, Oklahoma.
 Proffer and McGhee produced a one-hour special on the band, Rock and Roll Dream, which aired on MTV and MTV 2 repeatedly in 2009.
 The band made their debut album, via a joint venture arrangement between Meteor 17 and Capitol Records.
 Proffer worked with Michael Wagener in both of them handling the production roles.

-In 2009, young country duo The Carter Twins were added to the venture as the first act signed to MTV Networks’ country network, CMT.
+In 2009, young country duo The Carter Twins were added to the venture as the first act signed to MTV Networks' country network, CMT.
 Frank Rogers produced their first album, with Proffer and MTV's Jeff Yapp serving as executive producers.

-Flying Machines, USA Networks and Yahoo

 2009 saw Flying Machines land a record deal through Meteor 17's partnership with Capitol/EMI, who released their first album.
 The band was discovered as a result of the USA Network-Yahoo partnership.
 That enterprise resulted in the band writing and recording the promotional song and video for USA's launch of TV show Psych.
 The band was also the Grand Prize winner of the Converse and Journeys' "Get Out of the Garage Music Contest”, which was held over a three-month period and received over 5,000 entries from all over the United States.
 Proffer produced and mixed their debut album.

-Warped Tour 15th anniversary
+2010s

 In 2010, Spencer served as the co-executive producer on the VANS Warped Tour, 15th Anniversary Celebration Concert, DVD and CD, featuring alternative artists whose careers were launched on the Warped Tour.
 Included were All American Rejects, the Aggrolites, Bad Religion, bLINK 182, Ice-T, NOFX, Ozomatli, Pennywise, Pete Wentz, Rise Against and Underoath.
 The DVD was released by Capitol Records via a M17 as a joint venture and the concert was also exhibited on over 300 Regal, AMC and Cinemark screens across America.

-As Seen Through These Eyes

-In 2010, Proffer oversaw all musical aspects of the documentary film As Seen Through These Eyes.
+In 2010, Proffer oversaw the musical aspects of the documentary film As Seen Through These Eyes.
 It appeared in limited theatrical release and aired on the Sundance Channel, who financed the production.
 The film's end title song, "Art of the Soul", was performed by Anna Nalick and produced by Proffer.
 Composer Larry Brown and Proffer won the Grand Prize Gold Medal Award at the 7th Annual Park City Film Music Festival for Best Use of Music and Performance for the film.